karlssonjohan/ubuntu-on-chromebook/README.md

 Enter

 The system will reboot and prepare for Developer Mode.
 It will take a few minutes.
+When it's done it will reboot again.

 ### Open a shell in chrome browser
 ctrl-alt-t